Immigration Health Surcharge (IHS) 2025: Updated Rates and Refund Guidance

 Provide your full name, date of birth, IHS reference number and visa application reference.

-At Lace Law we help clients determine eligibility for IHS refunds, chase delayed refunds, and communicate with the relevant UK authorities.
-If you believe you are entitled to a refund or have questions about your case, contact us today for expert advice.
+At Lace Law, we help clients determine eligibility for immigration health surcharge 2025 refunds, chase delayed refunds, and communicate with the relevant UK authorities.
+If you believe you may be entitled to an IHS refund or have questions about your case, contact us today for expert advice.